Bayer: Bayer CropScience

 The prospective merger parties said at the time the combined agriculture business planned to spend $16 billion on research and development over the next six years and at least $8 billion on research and development in the United States.

 The global headquarters of Bayer CropScience is located in St. Louis, Missouri, United States.

 Bayer CropScience Limited is the Indian subsidiary of Bayer AG.
-It is listed on the Indian stock exchanges viz. the Bombay Stock Exchange & National Stock Exchange of India and has a market capitalization of $2 billion.
+It is listed on the Indian stock exchanges; the Bombay Stock Exchange and National Stock Exchange of India, and has a market capitalization of $2 billion.
 Bayer BioScience, headquartered in Hyderabad, India, has about 400 employees, and has research, production, and an extensive sales network spread across India.

 Bayer Consumer Health

-Before the 2016 restructuring, Bayer HealthCare comprises a further four subdivisions: Bayer Schering Pharma, Bayer Consumer Care, Bayer Animal Health and Bayer Medical Care.
+Before the 2016 restructuring, Bayer HealthCare comprised a further four subdivisions: Bayer Schering Pharma, Bayer Consumer Care, Bayer Animal Health and Bayer Medical Care.
 As part of the corporate restructuring, Animal Health was moved into its own business unit, leaving the division with the following categories; Allergy, Analgesics, Cardiovascular Risk Prevention, Cough & Cold, Dermatology, Foot Care, Gastrointestinals, Nutritionals and Sun Care.

 Bayer Consumer Care manages Bayer's OTC medicines portfolio.
 Key products include analgesics such as Bayer Aspirin and Aleve, food supplements Redoxon and Berocca, and skincare products Bepanthen and Bepanthol.
 Women's healthcare is an example of a General Medicine business unit.
 Bayer Pharma produces the birth control pills Yaz and Yasmin.
 Both pills use a newer type of progestin hormone called drospirenone in combination with estrogen.
 Yaz is advertised as a treatment for premenstrual dysphoric disorder (PMDD) and moderate acne.
 Other key products include the cancer drug Nexavar, the multiple sclerosis drug betaferon/betaseron and the blood-clotting drug, Kogenate.
 In May 2014, it was announced that Bayer would buy Merck & Co's consumer health care unit for $14.2 billion.
 Bayer also controls Dihon Pharmaceutical Group Co., Ltd in China.